SnailyDev/Viney/docs/CONTRIBUTING.md

-# Contributing to WebVinex
+# Contributing to Viney (Web Edition)

-Thank you for considering contributing to WebVinex!
+Thank you for considering contributing to Viney!
 We appreciate your support and are excited to collaborate with you.

 ## How to Contribute

 ### Reporting Bugs

-Report the bugs at our [email](mailto:andrei-mihai.lupu@legitimid.eu).
-Please explain the bug as good as you can, else we will reply and you will need to explain it again.
+If you encounter any bugs, please report them via our [email](mailto:andrei-mihai.lupu@legitimid.eu).
+Provide as much detail as possible to help us understand and resolve the issue efficiently.

 ### Suggesting Features

 We welcome feature suggestions!
-Please submit your ideas by opening an issue on our website, or, because it is in construction, say it at our [email](mailto:andrei-mihai.lupu@legitimid.eu).
+Please submit your ideas by opening an issue on our website.
+If the website is under construction, you can also email us at [andrei-mihai.lupu@legitimid.eu](mailto:andrei-mihai.lupu@legitimid.eu).

 ### Submitting Pull Requests

-Pull requests are not available because the repository is private, so you can e-mail us [here](mailto:andrei-mihai.lupu@legitimid.eu) and we will properly made what you said if possible, and we will reply.
+Currently, pull requests are not available as the repository is private.
+You can email us your suggestions at [andrei-mihai.lupu@legitimid.eu](mailto:andrei-mihai.lupu@legitimid.eu).
+We will review your suggestions and implement them if possible, and we will reply to you.

 ## Code of Conduct